Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 \section{The {\sc RomulusC} Simulation}

-\citep{Tremmel2019} is a zoom-in cosmological simulation of a galaxy cluster with initial conditions extracted from a 50 Mpc-per-side dark matter-only simulation using the standard volume renormalization technique of \citet{Katz1993} and re-run with higher resolution and full hydrodynamic treatment using the Tree+SPH code, {\sc ChaNGa} \citep{Menon2015}.
+\citep{Tremmel2019} is a zoom-in cosmological simulation of a galaxy cluster with initial conditions extracted from a 50 Mpc-per-side dark matter-only simulation using the standard volume re-normalization technique of \citet{Katz1993} and re-run with higher resolution and full hydrodynamic treatment using the Tree+SPH code, {\sc ChaNGa} \citep{Menon2015}.
 The {\sc Romulus} simulations use a spline kernel force softening of 350 pc (corresponding to a Plummer softening of 250 pc) and a minimum SPH smoothing kernel of 70pc.
-With dark matter and gas mass resolutions of $3.4\times10^5\Msun$ and $2.12\times 10^5\Msun$ respectively, {\sc RomulusC} resolves substructure down to $3\times10^9\Msun$ with over $10^4$ particles, naturally including interactions between the ISM of infalling galaxies with the ICM of the cluster environment through (e.g. ram pressure).
-The cluster reaches a mass of 1.5$\times 10^{14}M_\odot$ by $z=0$, on the lower end of cluster masses. {\sc ChaNGa} uses prescriptions for gas cooling, star formation and feedback, and UV background from {\sc Gasoline} \citep{Governato2010}, turbulent dissipation \citep{Wadsley2017} and introduces a new model for supermassive black hole (SMBH) accretion, feedback, and dynamical evolution.
+With dark matter and gas mass resolutions of $3.4\times10^5\Msun$ and $2.12\times 10^5\Msun$ respectively, {\sc RomulusC} resolves substructure down to $3\times10^9\Msun$ with over $10^4$ particles, naturally including interactions between the ISM of in-falling galaxies with the ICM of the cluster environment.
+The cluster reaches M$_{200}$ of $1.15\times10^{14}M_\odot$ by $z=0$. {\sc ChaNGa} uses prescriptions for gas cooling, star formation and feedback, and UV background from {\sc Gasoline} \citep{Governato2010}, turbulent dissipation \citep{Wadsley2017} and introduces a new model for supermassive black hole (SMBH) accretion, feedback, and dynamical evolution.
 All the free parameters for sub-grid models related to SMBH or stellar physics were tuned to reproduce a series of scaling relations for galaxies of Milky Way mass or smaller \citep{Tremmel2017}, so that results on the cluster scale are purely predictions of the model.
 The simulation assumes Planck cosmology: $\Omega_m$ = 0.3086, $\Omega_\Lambda$ = 0.6914, h= 0.67, $\sigma_8$= 0.82 \citep{Planck2015}.